dalodriguez/DPGEA/README.md

 This repository provides a framework to explore pseudospatial scRNAseq.
 The function calculates Differential Pseudospatial Gradient Expression (DPGEA) as transitional points within the pseusopace calculated using Monocle3.

 The repository allow to replicate the analysis available in Brunner et al. (2024).
+The analysis can be done using the TanCDS file(downsampled) available in this repository.

 ## Installation
 ExPCom requires to have installed the package Seurat, monocle3 and Hmisc.